Steelcap/NSL-CompMod/README.md

 * Removed floating health bars on players
 * P-Res rate for all players decreased to 0.1 from 0.125
 * Disallowed seeing who is enemy commander in pregame
-* Pregame damage only occurs when touching enemy chair/hive

 ###### Aliens
 * Starting P-Res for Aliens increased to 15 from 12